John M. Beath, PE (Texas), LCA‐CP, LLC Manager, Senior Technical Consultant and Environmental Coach

 Eleven years ago, John began his work supporting sustainability for industrial clients with a life cycle assessment for a solar panel manufacturing company (one of the first such assessments performed in the US at that time).
 Since then he has led a wide array of carbon footprint, sustainability strategy and life cycle assessment assignments for industry and government.
 He has published widely and presents frequently at various conferences.
-He has now been a life cycle assessment certified professional (LCA-CP) for five years.
+He has now been a life cycle assessment certified professional (LCA-CP) for six years.

 The listing below captures some key aspects of those showcase projects where the results of the work were the most valuable.